AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Manage Local Messages/agora_chat_manage_message_rn.md

 SQLCipher is used to encrypt the database that stores local messages.
 The Agora Chat SDK uses `ChatManager` and `ChatConversation` to manage local messages.
 Followings are the core methods:

 - `ChatManager.getAllConversations`: Loads the conversation list on the local device.
-- `ChatManage.deleteConversation`: Deletes the specified conversation.
+- `ChatManager.deleteConversation`: Deletes the specified conversation.
+- `ChatManager.deleteAllMessages`: Deletes all messages sent and received in a local conversation.
+- `ChatManager.deleteMessagesWithTimestamp`: Deletes messages sent and received in a certain period in a local conversation.
 - `ChatConversation.getConversationUnreadCount`: Retrieves the count of unread messages in the specified conversation.
 - `ChatManager.getUnreadCount`: Retrieves the count of all unread messages.
 - `ChatManager.removeConversationFromServer`: Deletes the conversation and historical messages from the server.